-In addition to the general admission requirements established by the College, minimum standards for entry into the program are:
+In addition to general admission requirements established by ESCC, minimum standards for program entry are:

-- · High school diploma or GED - Ninth grade reading and sixth grade math skills as established by Tests for Adult Basic Education (TABE) if Workforce Investment Act (WIA) student - Math placement to MTE 2 or completion of appropriate developmental math courses - English placement to ENF 2 or completion of appropriate developmental English courses - Must be 18 years of age or older - Must be able to lift forty (40) pounds - Completion of a criminal background check - Completion of a Physical Examination and a two step PPD tuberculosis screening or chest x-ray if PPD positive - Current record of immunizations including MMR, Varicella, Tetanus and Hepatitis B or signed waiver - Must wear the appropriate uniform in the clinical area the nurse aide certification exam cannot be determined until application for certification is received by the State Board of Nursing.
+- 1. High school diploma or GED - 2.
+Ninth grade reading and sixth grade math skills as established by Tests for Adult Basic Education (TABE) if Workforce Investment Act (WIA) student - 3.
+Math placement to MTE 2 or completion of appropriate developmental math courses - 4.
+English placement to ENF 2 or completion of appropriate developmental English courses - 5.
+Must be 18 years of age or older - 6.
+Must be able to lift forty (40) pounds - 7.
+Completion of a criminal background check - 8.
+Completion of a Physical Examination and a two-step PPD tuberculosis screening or chest x-ray if PPD positive - 9.
+Current record of immunizations including MMR, Varicella, Tetanus and Hepatitis B or signed waiver - 10.
+Must wear the appropriate uniform in the clinical area